Fuadibrahiml1/ICP-Cpp/README.md

 # ICP-Cpp

-ICP-Cpp is a C++ project designed for [insert purpose or course information here if applicable].
-This repository contains source code, build scripts, and related files to help you get started quickly with C++ development using modern CMake.
+ICP-Cpp is a C++ project.This repository contains source code, build scripts, and related files to help you get started quickly with C++ development using modern CMake.

 ## Table of Contents